-Under Part 83 of the Regulations of the Commissioner (http://www.highered.nysed.gov/tcert/part83.html) the Commissioner of Education may institute proceedings to remove a teacher's certificate for cause under the good moral character requirement.
+Under Part 83 Regulations the Commissioner of Education may institute proceedings to remove a teacher's certificate for cause under the good moral character requirement.
 A due process hearing is required.
 Certification may be revoked for conviction of a serious crime, or if the teacher has committed an act which raises a reasonable question as to the teacher's moral character.